CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 **To expose the API**

-1. In the Azure portal, in **App registrations**, select your application.

 1. Select **Expose an API**.

 1. In the **Scopes defined by this API** section, select **Add a scope**.